Research of relevance for poverty reduction

 Global calls for researchers from low-income countries

 We support research councils in low-income countries.
 We coordinate with other funders and mobilise resources for global research calls, promoting the participation of researchers from low-income countries.
+Some of our partnerships are Grand Challenges Africa, ESSENCE and AI4D.

 - To build research capacity in low-income countries and regions